 - or creating content about the Games to support learning in the class (i.e., interactive online module about the history of the Games).

-To learn about other faculty and instructors that have incorporated the Canada Games into their courses, please visit the Brock-Canada Games Teaching Profiles page.
+To learn about the faculty and instructors that incorporated the Canada Games into their courses, please visit the Brock-Canada Games Teaching Profiles page.